shakad72/group-7-gc/use-cases/use-case-3.md

 ### Goal in Context

-To organize all the countries within a specific region by their population, from largest to smallest, providing users with valuable insights into the demographics of that region.
+As a user, I want to organize all the countries within a specific region by their population, from largest to smallest, so that I can provide valuable insights into the demographics of that region.

 ### Scope